 Remember, the goal of this grip is to reduce the motion in your hands, and instead, stroke your putts with motion from your arms and upper body.

-Your left hand is going to grip the putter in its regular position, as you would with a traditional putting grip.
+Your left hand is going to grip the putter in its regular position, as you would normally.
 The right hand is where things get funky.

 Your right knuckles should be facing outward with your palm towards your body.
 Then, your right thumb tucks around the side of the putter, just enough to barely grab the club.
 Your right hand should apply very little pressure to the putter!